stijn-dejongh/lovecraft_public_domain/manuscript/call_of_cthulhu.md

 the Rhode Island School of Design and living alone at the Fleur-de-Lys Building near that institution.
 Wilcox was a precocious youth of known genius but great eccentricity, and had from childhood excited attention through the strange stories and odd dreams he was in the habit of relating.
-He called himself  "psychically hypersensitive ", but the staid folk of the ancient commercial city dismissed him as merely  "queer ".
+He called himself  "psychically hypersensitive", but the staid folk of the ancient commercial city dismissed him as merely  "queer ".
 Never mingling much with his kind, he had dropped gradually from social visibility, and was now known only to a small group of aesthetes from other towns.
 Even the Providence Art Club, anxious to preserve its conservatism,